adammontville/draft-mandm-sacm-endpoint-attribute-data-model-registry/draft-mandm-sacm-endpoint-attribute-data-model-registry.md

 This memo describes a an interface to registries used to store endpoint attribute data models.
 These data models are used for the purpose of automated endpoint assessment.

+WORKING GROUP: The source for this draft is maintained in GitHub.
+Suggested changes should be submitted as pull requests at https://github.com/adammontville/draft-mandm-sacm-endpoint-attribute-data-model-registry.
+Instructions are on that page as well.

 --- middle